Most Affordable Neighborhoods in Boulder: Boulder, CO Affordable Living Guide

 This neighborhood is located in northern Boulder and is a mixed-use residential community that was built to be sustainable and affordable.
-To that end, Holiday Neighborhood was designed to be higher density than many other Boulder communities, which means its homes tend to be smaller and also more affordable.
+To that end, Holiday was designed to be higher density than many other Boulder communities, which means its homes tend to be smaller and also more affordable.
 Buyers will find a good mix of housing in Holiday, including single-family homes, townhouses, studios, lofts, and apartments.
 Plus, at least 40% of the community was designed to be permanently affordable.

 Holiday's designers also wanted to make sure that this neighborhood had broad appeal.
 Its narrow streets are tree-lined, and there is a bike path that connects to Boulder's extensive network of trails.
-Because residents are encouraged to use mass transit, Holiday provides an annual Eco Pass, which gives residents unlimited access to all local, express and regional bus and light rail service.
+Because residents are encouraged to use mass transit, Holiday provides an annual Eco Pass, which gives residents unlimited access to all local, express and regional bus and light rail services.

 - Proximity to Heatherwood Elementary School